Can’t afford to splash out on a hotel? We give you 27 great tips for bagging the best deal on your accommodation in our comprehensive guide below.

 Before you commit it’s worth checking the price of booking a hotel separately.
 Often these attractions offer cheap ticket deals that can’t be used with hotel deals.

-Many hotel broker sites will give you a discount if you sign up for their newsletter.
+Many hotel booking sites will give you a discount if you sign up for their newsletter.

 If you’re struggling to find a family hotel room and you don’t mind being separated, consider booking two rooms (ask for adjoining).
 This can also work out cheaper sometimes.
 Use Booking.com which enables you to search for multiple rooms in the same hotel.